tinco/stellar-core-go/README.md

 Run `./bin/peers <somenode>:<itsport>` to get a list of peers this node connects to.

+### `bin/peer_info`

+Run `./bin/peer_info <somenode>:<itsport>` to get a list of peers this node connects to as well as more information about this peer.
+Its result is two json objects, the first has information about the peer, the second is a message whether this node rejected or accepted the connection.

 ### `bin/quorumsets`

 Run `./bin/quorumsets <somenode>:<itsport>` to get a stream of json objects with the quorumsets this node receives SCP messages from.